Internship Resources

 - Green Veterinary Service - Belt, MT

 - Bozeman Dog Company – Invisible pet fence company with a pet food nutrition program.
-Includes field training and working with clients

 Livestock/Rangeland

-These internships include ranch work, livestock management for multiple species, Montana State University research and positions with industry associations.
+These internships include ranch work, livestock management for multiple species, Montana State University research opportunites and positions with industry associations.

 - CHS